 My research interests focus on the improvement of STEM (Science, Technology, Engineering, and Mathematics) education and research.
-My new book about reforming STEM education was published by Johns Hopkins University Press in October 2011.
+My latest book about reforming STEM education was published by Johns Hopkins University Press in October 2011.

 I also conduct research and write about higher education, and, to a lesser degree, about technology and about health/health education.

 I am a sociologist who employs both quantitative and qualitative techniques in his research, but who enjoys the former more.
 I like building mathematical and statistical models.
 Much of my work has been comprised of evaluation studies..

 Invited keynote to the Leadership Team of the Anaheim Union High School District, August 2013